 Tooth Cavities Sandy Springs, GA

 Proud Smiles provides comprehensive dentistry for the prevention of oral disease.
-We focus on the maintenance and care of the teeth and gums to promote healthy, stable smiles.
-Tooth decay is a leading dental health concern that affects children and adult patients.
+We focus on maintaining and caring for teeth and gums to promote healthy, stable smiles.
+Tooth decay is a leading dental health concern affecting children and adults.

 Cavities- The Oral-Body Connection

-Tooth decay worsens when left untreated triggering a domino effect that can lead to the deterioration of the patient’s oral and systemic health.
-As bacteria multiply and spread, the structure of the tooth is compromised and may require extraction if not promptly treated.
+Tooth decay worsens when left untreated, triggering a domino effect that can deteriorate the patient’s oral and systemic health.
+As bacteria multiply and spread, the tooth’s structure is compromised and may require extraction if not promptly treated.

 When left untreated, tooth decay can lead to a whole range of secondary conditions that develop due to the spread of disease-causing bacteria, the gums, teeth, jaw bone, and systemic health of the patients becomes compromised.